Our NTP Stratum 1 Server: Raspberry Pi, GPS and Lessons Learned

 nearby and available servers.

-RDEM Systems actively contributes to the French NTP pool with about ten Stratum 2 servers.
-You can check our reliability score on our official NTP Pool page.
+RDEM Systems actively contributes to the French NTP pool with over 10 Stratum 2 servers.
+You can check our reliability score on our official NTP Pool page, along with the live scoreboard of this specific Stratum 1: ntppool.org/scores/82.65.124.136.

 [GPS Satellites]